mesnage/MSc_project_microbiome/DADA2 PIPELINE.md

 --------------------------------------------------------------------------

 Prior to using this script, the quality of the fastq files should be examined, primers removed and adapters trimmed.
-The cleaning of the reads (trimming bad quality bases, removing PhiX) and the forward/reverse reads merging is not performed in the first steps of the analysis on the multiplexed files like in QIIME, but at a later stage using DADA2 in R following DADA2 recommended parameters.
+The cleaning of the reads (trimming bad quality bases, removing PhiX) and the forward/reverse reads merging is not performed in the first steps of the analysis on the multiplexed files like in QIIME, but at a later stage using DADA2 functions in R.

 The fastq files are demultiplexed into individual fastq files using QIIME scripts (split_libraries_fastq.py and split_libraries_fastq.py).
-All the log files are stored and their content summarised using custom python scripts

 Reads in the individual fastq files are denoised using DADA2.
 Exact sequence variants are resolved and the taxonomy assigned using SILVA v132 database.

 ### HEAD OF THE SCRIPT TO RUN ON THE HPC CLUSTER
+I perform my data analysis on Rosalind High Performance Compute (HPC) cluster, part of BRC at Guy's and St Thomas' NHS Foundation Trust, using 4 threads with a maximum RAM of 64 GB.
+However, this workflow can also be done on a laptop since DADA2 is processing samples independently which means that the memory required is not inflating with the number of samples like in some other pipelines (e.g. Mothur).
+For instance, it is possible to process 100 sample, each containing around 50,000 reads, overnight on a MacBook Pro 2016 with 16 Go of RAM by multithreading the analysis in DADA2 functions.

+I recommend to use a recent version of DADA2 (> 1.7) because taxonomic assignment at the species level has been improved in the more recent versions.

 ```{bash}
 #$ -S /bin/sh